SonarSource/eslint-plugin-sonarjs/README.md

 ## Contributing

-You want to participate to the development of the project?
+You want to participate in the development of the project?
 Have a look at our [contributing](./docs/CONTRIBUTING.md) guide!